dmolinagarcia/74HCT6526/README.md

 Under the current scheme, I don't think I'll ever need a new MAJOR version, but it is nice to have it there, just in case.

+# Upgrades
+In the upgrades folder, there's a guide for each version/board pair, with instructions to upgrade the board up until the latest version.
+You'll see theres no file for the latest version (As there's no upgrade path for it).

+Whenever a new release is published, upgrade path for the now second-oldest release will by published.

+> WARNING!
+I offer no guarantee on anything on this project, but, specially on the upgrades part.

 # Manufacturing
 All boards are tested against JLCPCB and PCBWAY capabilities.
 For PCBWAY, there is no increase in cost compared to the standard 4 layer board.